shans96/shans96.github.io/_posts/2020-05-26-2-layer-backprop.md

 ![Computation Graph](https://raw.githubusercontent.com/shans96/shans96.github.io/master/images/2-layer-nn-computation-graph.png)

 With this complete, we now know what the loss/error of the network is, but we need some way of minimizing $L$ by adjusting the biases and weights- in other words, achieving the goal of the network.
-As it turns out, we can use an algorithm called stochastic gradient descent to do this.
+As it turns out, we can use an algorithm called gradient descent to do this.
 For some function $f(x)$, the algorithm begins by selecting a random value for $x$ and then calculates the following equation (usually until some criteria is met, such as a loop count):

 $$
 x^{current} = x^{previous} - \alpha \frac{dy}{dx}